 Although they are less concerned with profit runs and shareholder satisfaction, non-profits still need capable, effective senior leadership.
 Success, for organizations, is often defined by the caliber of leadership talent they boast in executive positions – and the same holds true for non-profits.

 When looking to fill these positions, non-profits may rely on internal resources (such as personal networks) or look outward to the expertise of an executive search firm.
-This guide explains how a search firm can support non-profit board members and executive directors during the recruitment process, and provides actionable information on how to hire an executive search firm.
+This guide explains how a search firm can support non-profit board members and executive directors during the recruitment process while providing actionable information on how to hire a top non-profit executive search firm.

 Search firms bring professional expertise to the executive search process.
 They consist of experienced professionals who are able to provide a variety of services to find and attract the right senior management hire for non-profits.

 The services they provide include critically assessing an organization’s hiring needs; identifying the core skills and qualifications that meet these needs; writing an accurate and attractive job description, finding and qualifying candidates; and presenting a shortlist of senior talent.